EpicGamesExt/PixelStreamingInfrastructure/RELEASING.md

 3. Push these changes to the release branch.
 4. This will kick off the [publish action](https://github.com/EpicGamesExt/PixelStreamingInfrastructure/actions/workflows/changesets-publish-npm-packages.yml) and publish as described in the previous steps.

+### Note about release order

+The order of publishing packages comes from the order of packages listed in the workspaces of package.json in the root folder.
+Packages that depend on other packages should always appear below their dependencies.

 ## Signalling Server Container
 1. Switch to the target branch (e.g 5.5)
 2. Make/merge any changes into `/SignallingWebServer` directory